DiamondLightSource/daq-config-server/README.md

 file_contents = config_server.get_file_contents({ABSOLUTE_PATH_TO_CONFIG_FILE}, desired_return_type=str)

 ```
 The output will come out as a raw string - you should format it as required in your own code.
 You may also request that the file contents is returned as a `dict` or in `bytes` - this will raise an http exception if the file cannot be converted to that type.
-To be able to read a file, you must first add it to the whitelist [TODO link to whitelist]
+To be able to read a file, you must first add it to the [whitelist](https://github.com/DiamondLightSource/daq-config-server/blob/main/whitelist.yaml).

 ## Testing and deployment

+To run unit tests, type `tox -e unit_tests` from within the dev container

 There is a convenient script in `./deployment/build_and_push.sh` which can be used to easily build and run the container locally for testing, and optionally push the container to ghcr.
-To push to the registry you must first get a github token and login using `podman login ghcr.io --username <your gh login> --password-stdin`
+In general we should rely on the CI to be pushing new containers - it should only be done manually for urgent debugging.

-To run system tests, you open the repo in a dev container and run `daq-config-server` on one terminal, then `pytest .` in another terminal, from the `/workspaces/daq-config-server` location
+To run system tests, start a local container by running `./deployment/build_and_push.sh -r -b`.
+Then, in the dev container, forward port 8555.
+There are instructions on port forwarding within vscode [here](https://code.visualstudio.com/docs/debugtest/port-forwarding).
+Next, in a terminal in the devcontainer, run `pytest .` from the `daq-config-server` directory.

-[TODO wait for helmchart to be merged in before adding this bit]

 To test on argus, log in to argus in your namespace and run: